 - A multi entity, multi field search capability allowing rapid location of customer data.

-- Recording of phone calls and letters, plus any associated cases in a consistent manner but also with a minimal number of clicks.
+- Logging of inbound / outbound phone calls and inbound letters, plus any associated cases in a consistent manner but also with a minimal number of clicks.

 - A 360 view of all customers interactions, product holdings and any open or recently resolved service requests.

-- A call logging solution including automation required to support various business processes, such as customer verification at the start of telephone conversations.
+- Phone call scripting included automation required to support various business processes, such as customer verification at the start of telephone conversations.

 - Integration with multiple legacy line of business systems.
 Achieved from a single interface removing the need for the operators to manually jump from system to system whilst the customer is on the phone.